Scholar Inbox: Personalized Paper Recommendations for Scientists: Evaluation

 \subsection{Recommendation model}

 We evaluate classic sparse (TF-IDF) and neural network-based dense (GTE, SPECTER2) embedding models for encoding research papers, measuring performance through two distinct approaches in \tabref{tab:recommender_results}.
 First, we follow established methodologies for recommender systems without explicit negative ratings \cite{he-etal-2017-ncf} and evaluate each positive sample together with randomly sampled negative examples.
 For these, we compute F1-score and nDCG using a leave-one-out strategy for positively voted validation papers.
-While this evaluation is common in the literature, it does not account for hard negatives.
-We further analyze model performance including explicit negative user ratings on binary classification metrics (balanced accuracy and AUC) and find that GTE outperforms TF-IDF on classification between positives and difficult negatives.
+While this evaluation is widely adopted in the literature, it fails to account for the impact of hard negative samples.
+We further analyze model performance including explicit negative user ratings on binary classification metrics (balanced accuracy and AUC) and find that GTE outperforms TF-IDF on classification between positives and hard negatives.

 Evaluating qualitatively, we find GTE underperforms on nDCG primarily for two reasons: It assigns higher probabilities to sampled negatives that resemble users' positive training examples, and it assigns lower probabilities to certain positive validation papers which are also classified negatively by TF-IDF.
 The first case is susceptible to noise and the second has minimal impact on the digest, as neither model recommends these false negatives.
 Therefore, we select the GTE-Large model for its superior performance on explicit user ratings, which we consider more reliable.
-Empirically, we also find that our dense embeddings yield better calibrated cosine similarities which benefit similar paper/semantic search and 2D visualizations like Scholar Maps. \\\\ In \figref{fig:embeddings_pca} we ablate the performance of the recommendation model with regards to the dimensionality of the transformer based embeddings after PCA and find that initially, performance decreases only marginally.
-However, after a certain threshold the performance drops significantly.
-We conclude that not all dimensions are used efficiently for our recommendation task.
-For runtime and memory efficiency we choose a dimensionality of 256 for the final GTE-large model.
+Empirically, we also find that our dense embeddings yield better calibrated cosine similarities which benefit similar paper/semantic search and 2D visualizations like Scholar Maps. \\\\